HD 131399 Ab: The Planet With Three Suns That Shouldn’t Even Exist

 “I like to start thinking about it from when the planet is opposite all three stars,” Wagner said.
 “When they aren’t eclipsing, you’d see three suns in the sky.
 As the planet with three suns progresses in its orbit, the stars will start to grow apart.
 This it will come to the point where the setting of one coincides with the rising of another.”

-In essence you’d have two seasons: one with three sunrises and sunsets every day.
-And another of perpetual daylight, where a rising star (or stellar pair) is always there to replace a setting one.
+In essence on HD 131399 Ab you would have 2 seasons: one with 3 sunrises and sunsets each day.
+And another of perpetual daylight, where a rising star (or stellar pair) is often there to interchange a setting one.

 So what do you think of this news?
 Let us know your thoughts in the comments below.
 And be sure to subscribe to our website for more awesome posts like this.